New York Hilton Midtown

-The 47-floor building, north of Rockefeller Center at Sixth Avenue and 53rd Street, has hosted every U.S. president since John F. Kennedy as well as the Beatles.
-The world's first handheld cell phone call was made by hotel guest Martin Cooper in front of the hotel in 1973.
-President Donald Trump delivered his 2016 United States presidential election victory speech at the hotel.
+The 47-floor building, north of Rockefeller Center at Sixth Avenue and 53rd Street in Midtown Manhattan, has hosted every U.S. president since John F. Kennedy.
+The world's first handheld cell phone call was made in 1973 by hotel guest Martin Cooper, an engineer, in front of the hotel.
+Donald Trump delivered his 2016 United States presidential election victory speech at the hotel.

 History

-The project was developed by Hilton Hotels Corporation, the Rockefeller Group, and the Uris Buildings Corporation.
-The original architect was Morris Lapidus and he proposed to build a curved Fontainebleau Hotel-style building.
-However, Lapidus had to withdraw since he was also designing the competing Americana of New York hotel a block away.
+The hotel was developed by Hilton Hotels Corporation, Rockefeller Center Incorporated, and the Uris Buildings Corporation.
+The original architect, Morris Lapidus, proposed to build a curved Fontainebleau Hotel-style building; however, he had to withdraw since he was also designing the competing Americana of New York hotel a block away.
+William B. Tabler was hired to finish the project, designing it with slabs.

-William B. Tabler was then tapped to finish the project and he designed it with slabs.
-It opened June 26, 1963, as the New York Hilton and offered 2,153 rooms, making it the largest in the city.
+The hotel opened on June 26, 1963, as the New York Hilton at Rockefeller Center, and offered 2,153 rooms, making it the largest in the city.

 In 1990, a $100 million renovation decreased the number of guest rooms to 1,980.
-The property underwent further renovations in 1991–1994 and a $100 million renovation in 1998–2000 that included a complete overhaul of the lobby, the addition of an 8000 sqft Precor USA Fitness Center on the fifth floor.
-Around that time the name was changed to Hilton New York, as all Hilton hotels were rebranding the name Hilton to go before the city name at the time.
-In 2007, the hotel completed its fourth renovation.
-It now has 47 suites on floors 42 through 44.
+The property underwent further renovations between 1991 and 1994, while a two-year, $100 million renovation was begun in 1998 which included a complete overhaul of the lobby and the addition of an 8000 sqft Precor USA Fitness Center on the fifth floor.
+Around that time, the name was changed to Hilton New York, as all Hilton hotels were rebranding the Hilton name to appear before the city name at the time.
+In 2007, the hotel completed its fourth renovation; it now has 47 suites on floors 42 through 44.
 Each suite includes between 600 and 2000 sqft of space.

-In 2013, the hotel was renamed the New York Hilton Midtown in honor of its 50th anniversary.
-At that time, the management announced that it ended room service and established a new unique restaurant concept with room delivery called "Herb n' Kitchen".
+In 2013, the hotel was renamed the New York Hilton Midtown for its 50th anniversary.
+Management simultaneously announced that it was ending room service and establishing a self-service cafeteria called "Herb n' Kitchen".
 Ownership of the hotel was transferred in 2017 to Park Hotels & Resorts when that company was spun off from Hilton Worldwide.